-Current liabilities comprised of other payables, accruals, lease liabilities, bank borrowing, interest payable from bank borrowing, income tax payable and amount due to related parties.
-The Group's total current liabilities as at 31 December 2023 and 2022 amounted to approximately S\$6.65 million and approximately S\$3.29 million respectively.
+Current liabilities comprised of other payables, accruals, lease liabilities, bank borrowing, interest payable from bank borrowing, income tax payable, amount due to ultimate holding company and amount due to related parties.
+The Group's total current liabilities as at 31 December 2024 and 2023 amounted to approximately \$\$9.98 million and approximately \$\$6.65 million respectively.